mitdbg/brad/README.md

 ### Setting up IOHTAP

 Run `./tools/install-dev.sh` to install IOHTAP in development mode.
-This script will also take care of installing IOHTAP's dependencies.
+This script will also take care of installing IOHTAP's Python dependencies.

 If you would like to install IOHTAP in a `virtualenv`, run `./tools/install-dev.sh --virtualenv <venv name>` instead.